 You don’t have to be an addict to pain-killers to put this information to use.
 The truth is, sugar is everywhere, you’re probably consuming more sugar than you realize, and the dangers of consuming too much of it are still very real.

-Beating Anxiety with Gut Bacteria?
+Beat Anxiety with Gut Bacteria

 The significant impact probiotics can have on your health is a relatively new discovery, and every few weeks it seems experts are bringing to light the importance of gut bacteria.
 Your gut produces most of the neurotransmitters controlling mood and regulating cognition.
 For example, serotonin, which is a neurotransmitter that plays a key role in happiness, satisfaction, and relaxation, is produced almost entirely in the gastrointestinal tract.